flams/CouchDB-emily-tools/README.md

 // The url to CouchDB can be configured, it's localhost by default CouchDBTools.configuration.hostname: "my.ip.address";

-// The port can be configured too CouchDBTools.configuration.hostname: "my.ip.address";
+// The port can be configured too; 5984 being the default one CouchDBTools.configuration.port: 5984;

 // Add the CouchDB handler to Emily.
 The handler is what issues the requests to CouchDB emily.handlers.set("CouchDB", CouchDBTools.handler);